agradical/hadoop-socialnetwork-analysis/README.md

 # hadoop-socialnetwork-analysis
-Analysis of social network data by Hadoop
+Analysis of sample social network data by Hadoop